Poland's biggest construction firm pays for help in finding workers

-WARSAW, Oct 23 (Reuters) - Poland’s biggest construction firm Budimex has become the first in its sector to offer cash incentives to anyone who helps it find new workers at a time of the lowest unemployment in decades, the company said on Tuesday.
+WARSAW (Reuters) - Poland’s biggest construction firm Budimex (BDXP.WA) has become the first in its sector to offer cash incentives to anyone who helps it find new workers at a time of the lowest unemployment in decades, the company said on Tuesday.

 Almost half of Polish companies in Poland face problems finding new employees, a report showed in August.